 A foolish consistency is the hobgoblin of little minds.Emerson

-I think I am even more flexible with myself about not having to be “foolishly consistent” than I was a few years ago.
-This is good, because this year as well I have not been following my reading game.
+Nowadays, I think I am even more flexible with myself about not having to be “foolishly consistent” about reading.
+This is good, because this year I have not been following my reading game.
 Sure, I have read a handful of books.
 I have also put down a handful of books that I did not get into.
 I’ve been slowly working my way through Tony Robbins’ “Money: Master the Game” for the fourth time, and I regularly pick up Jeff Galloway’s “Marathon: You Can Do It” and gleam some insight for my marathon training.

 Otherwise, I have had to accept the fact that for the time being the reading game has gone to pot!